aliencube/CSharp-Coding-Guidelines/Maintainability.Guidelines.md

 }
 ```

-In order to understand what this expression is about, you need to analyze its exact details and all the possible outcomes.
+In order to understand what this expression is about, you need to analyse its exact details and all the possible outcomes.
 Obviously, you could add an explanatory comment on top of it, but it is much better to replace this complex expression with a clearly named method like:

 ```c#
 if (NonConstructorMemberUsesNewKeyword(member))